TeamIngrid/ProjectMem/docs/guides/data_management.md

 ![](../../assets/images/guides/import_export/update_category.png)

-Next, select the database icon and click on the "Import" button in the bottom right hand corner.
+Next, select the database icon and click on the "Import" button in the bottom right-hand corner.

 ![](../../assets/images/guides/import_export/new_category_import.png)